cmac17/Kotlin-Paper-Starter/README.md

-# EasyQueue
+# Kotlin-Spigot-Starter
-A simple queue plugin for Spigot Minecraft servers.
+An empty seed project for building Spigot plugins using Kotlin.